AC Repair in Baltimore, MD

 2. Leaking or Flooding from the Drain Pan Into Your Home

-While cooling your home’s air, your air conditioner also dehumidifies it.
+While cooling your home’s air, your air conditioner also removes moisture from it.
 The moisture (condensate) that your AC draws out of your air collects in a drain pan, and from there, the condensate exits your home through a pipe called the condensate drain line.

 Dust, mold, mildew, algae, and other grime can sometimes clog this drain line.
 When that happens, the water is blocked from leaving your home, so it will start to fill up your drain pan.
 Unless something clears the drain line, the water will flood over the sides of the drain pan and leak into your home.